YusraTahir13/AML-PROJECT-BASIC/README.md

 Works well with structured tabular data

-Provides probability outputs, useful in medical diagnosis
+Efficient and fast to train, provides probability outputs, useful in medical diagnosis

-Efficient and fast to train

 ## Model Evaluation ##